Philadelphia Truck Accident Attorney

 Overloaded Trucking Accidents

-If you or someone you love have been severely injured or wrongfully killed in a large trucking accident, the Philadelphia injury attorneys at Rosenbaum and Associates can help your case.
+If you or someone you love has been severely injured or wrongfully killed in a large trucking accident, the legal team at Rosenbaum & Associates can help your case.
 For questions or a free case evaluation, call our Philadelphia office today at 1-800-7-LEGAL-7.
-You shouldn’t have to suffer due to the negligence of someone else, our attorneys can fight for the compensation you deserve!
+You shouldn’t have to suffer due to the negligence of someone else – a dedicated Philadelphia truck accident attorney will fight for the compensation you deserve!

 “I’d like to take this opportunity to thank the staff at Rosenbaum and Associates for their exceptional customer service, their caring nature, and their follow-through in getting my case resolved.
 They’ve come to be my new friends for the past 3 years, and hopefully my new business colleagues.”